-After Zurich I thumbed a lift north with a short middle aged Hamburger, salt and pepper hair combed back, without parting, from his forehead and dark circles around his sleepy eyes.
+After Zurich I thumbed a lift north with a short middle aged Hamburger, salt and pepper hair combed back, without parting, from his forehead and dark circles around his sleepy,baggy eyes.
+Gravity now had such a grip on his features that his eyes had nearly lost their battle to stay open.
+If our faces are the road maps of our lives, his progress had been dizzyingly downhill.
 His face was saggy, full of the disgust of life and the thickening effect of alcohol.
 His pallidness, hollow cheeks, angular features and five o’clock shadow that looked creepily like the growth of beard on a corpse, gave him a diabolonian air.

 I caught him when he stopped at the border and he didn’t have time to object when I piled into his auto.
-He didn’t speak any English and I travelled with him dusk to dawn on the autobahn while he seemed to satisfy himself by babbling on.
+He didn’t speak any English though his words, purveyed in a baritone growl, sounded as if they has been passed down to him by generations of schnapps drinkers and chain smokers of cigars.
+I travelled with him dusk to dawn on the autobahn while he seemed to satisfy himself by babbling on.
 I showed my gratitude gibbering on convincingly in a thick accent mimicking the sounds and cadences if not the sense of German.
 When watching all those wartime films I had observed how the Germans had formed their lip movements and the intonations.
 That’s where I picked up words and sounds.
 In this doubletalk I mastered my use of the word ‘ja’ and ‘achtung’ which is a bit more limiting.

 During the trip late at night this driver decided it was time to take a break to get some food.